inconsistent-dg/AC-Modding/switch-guide.md

 ### **Formatting on MacOS**

-I don't have a MadOS, so I can't provide any extra screenshots, however you can [follow the Apple Support page for formatting](https://support.apple.com/guide/disk-utility/format-a-disk-for-windows-computers-dskutl1010/mac).
-At the top of the page, you can change which version of MadOS you're using.
+I don't have a CrapOS, so I can't provide any extra screenshots, however you can [follow the Apple Support page for formatting](https://support.apple.com/guide/disk-utility/format-a-disk-for-windows-computers-dskutl1010/mac).
+At the top of the page, you can change which version of CrapOS you're using.

 ### **Formatting on Linux**